 Any expert/advisor, who is not a Commonwealth Official, will be required/expected to perform their duties in accordance with the CGRGs.

-The Selection Advisory Panel, comprised of DVA employees from relevant business areas, will inform the assessment process.
+Following the preliminary assessment, a Selection Advisory Panel, comprised of DVA employees from relevant business areas, will consider each application against the assessment criteria and compare it to other eligible applications.